Codeception/Codeception/docs/04-AcceptanceTests.md

 ?>
 ```

 After we have described the story background, let's start writing a scenario.

 The `$I` object is used to write all interactions.
-The methods of the `$I` object are taken from the `PHPBrowser` and `Db` modules.
+The methods of the `$I` object are taken from the `PhpBrowser` and `Db` modules.
 We will briefly describe them here:

 ```php
 <?php